 In certain transactions with our customers, we agree to provide multiple products or services, including construction of and either leasing or sale of a station, providing operations and maintenance to the station, and sale of fuel to the customer.
 We evaluate the separability of revenues for deliverables based on current accounting guidance, which provides a framework for establishing whether or not a particular arrangement with a customer has one or more deliverables.
 To the extent we have adequate objective evidence of the values of separate deliverable items under a contract, we allocate the revenue from the contract on a relative fair value basis at the inception of the arrangement.
-During 2007, 2008 and 2009, we did not have objective evidence of fair value to separate the lease from the other deliverables.
+During 2007, 2008 and 2009, we did not have objective evidence for our multi-deliverable contracts, which generally resulted in the deferral of revenue until future services are performed.
+If the arrangement contains a lease, we use the existing evidence of fair value to separate the lease from the other deliverables.